 The criteria by province and territory vary and can change without notice.
 To be nominated, you must follow the instructions on their website and contact them directly.

-- After a province or territory nominates you, you must apply to Citizenship and Immigration Canada (CIC) for permanent residence.
-CIC will assess your application based on Canadian immigration law.
+- After a province or territory nominates you, you must apply to Immigration, Refugees and Citizenship Canada (IRCC) for permanent residence.
+We will assess your application based on Canadian immigration law.

-- If your nomination is through Express Entry, you must be invited to apply by CIC before you can submit an electronic application for permanent residence.
+- If your nomination is through Express Entry, you must be invited to apply by IRCC before you can submit an electronic application for permanent residence.

 Decide which process you will use